spottsdd/katacoda-scenarios/service-focused-observability/step1.md

 There have been reports that the new `advertisements-service` broke the website.
 With the new deployment on staging, the `frontend` team has blamed the `ads-service` team, and the `advertisements-service` team has blamed the ops team.

-Using Datadog and APM trace library to instrumented our code, let's see what's really been breaking our application.
+We'll use the Datadog APM trace library to instrumented our code.
+Let's see what's *really* been breaking our application.